 By the time of the census in June 1860, James and Susanna had set up their own household, which was probably next door to James’s parents, as one listing follows the other in the census.
 Other close neighbors included Susanna’s parents and the four of her siblings who were still in the family home (John, Joseph, Mary, and Lucinda), Susanna’s sister Jane Humphrey with her husband and family, and Susanna’s Aunt Sarah Jones with her four children.
 These are all listed in the census within one page of James and Susanna.
 They were all in Sidney Township of Fremont County.

-Following the outbreak of the Civil War, James joined the local militia known as the Southern Border Brigade, along with all of Susanna’s brothers.
-Although that brigade saw little action and James did not subsequently sign up with any regular combat units, he and Susanna were both deeply affected by the war.
+James suffered from a partial hearing loss, which prevented him from serving in a regular miltary unit during the Civil War.
+He did, however, enlist in the local militia known as the Southern Border Brigade, along with all of Susanna’s brothers.
+Although that brigade was not involved in any battles, James and Susanna were both deeply affected by the war.
 Many of their relatives fought in the war, and James’s brother Josiah died of disease in Arkansas, while serving in the 4th Iowa Cavalry.

 After the war, the 1870 census shows James and Susanna with their first four children up in Monroe Township, near the northeastern corner of Fremont County.
 Most of Susanna’s Martin relatives had moved on to Nebraska by this time, except for her Aunt Sarah Jones, her Uncle Archelaus Martin, and their families.